ceik/catalog-app/README.md

 Catalog App that implements a category tree, Google OAuth, and user permissions

+## Reviewer Info

+The live version of this project is running at: http://ec2-18-185-18-45.eu-central-1.compute.amazonaws.com/

+To connect to the EC2 instance: `ssh -i ~/.ssh/grader.pem grader@ec2-18-185-18-45.eu-central-1.compute.amazonaws.com -p 2200`

+Third Party Resources used:
+- Stackoverflow
+- Docs of the used software

 ## Python Dependencies

 The project is built with Python2 and uses: